interactivethings/catalog/site/docs/specimens/html.md

 ### Arguments
 #### Functional
 * `no-source` Removes the source code toggle button
-* `run-script` will run any scripts within the source

 #### Visual
 * `light` a light checkered background (default)